Back To Top

 (Image credit: Graham & Brown)

-Earth tones are a huge trend within the home decor space this year, whether in furniture designs or paint colours like this shade from Graham & Brown.
+Earth tones continue to be a huge trend within the home decor space this year, whether in furniture designs or paint colours like this shade from Graham & Brown.

 Elderton, the brand's Colour of the Year 2025, is not only a grounding shade but one that adds a quiet luxury feel to any space.

-"When choosing our Colour of the Year 2025, we wanted to mimic the natural elements with a grounding shade, Elderton has a huge amount of depth, reconnecting us with nature and enhancing our relation to the earth," explains Paula Taylor, Head Stylist and Trend Specialist at Graham & Brown.
+"When choosing our Colour of the Year 2025, we wanted to mimic the natural elements with a grounding shade.
+Elderton has a huge amount of depth, reconnecting us with nature and enhancing our relationship to the earth," explains Paula Taylor, Head Stylist and Trend Specialist at Graham & Brown.

 dining room with beige coloured walls